What Papers to check before buying property?

 - When you are checking sanction of building plan of the building, sometimes it happens that building plans are not sanctioned by the municipal authority rather the development authority of the state.
 For example in Delhi, in general building plans are passed by Municipal Authority but building plan sanction rights for few of the properties are still hold by DELHI DEVELOPMENT AUTHORITY (DDA).

-- If you are buying any property, which is hold by the co-operative society then you need to check the memorandum of objects(MOA) of the society whether its allowed to build any property, in recent it was used as major tool under Master-Plan Delhi,2021 land-pooling policy as an planning to sell property.
+2. If you are buying any property, which is hold by the co-operative society then you need to check the memorandum of objects(MOA) of the society whether it’s allowed to build any property, in recent it was used as major tool under Master-Plan Delhi,2021 land-pooling policy as a planning to sell property.